 The first and most obvious way to secure your car is to fit a car alarm.
 Although some modern cars do come with an alarm don’t just assume that because it has a remote control for central locking don’t assume that it also has an alarm fitted.
 If your car does have a factory-fitted alarm it’s worth considering upgrading it to an aftermarket version factory fitted car alarms are all the same on each model so if a thief works out how to dis-arm one they can do the same for any other car of the same model.
 With aftermarket car alarms there are lots of different varieties and each installer will tend to install the alarm in a different way.

 An alarm that has a pager system is a good idea to let you know when your alarm has been set off.
-This is much more reliable than hoping that a neighbor or passer by alerts you if youve not heard it yourself.
-Also particularly useful if you have to park your car along way from home or work.
+This is much more reliable than hoping that a neighbour or passer by alerts you if you’ve not heard it yourself.
+Also particularly useful if you have to park your car a long way from home or work.

-An immobiliser is another good car security device they stop the car being started unless the correct key or fob is present.
-A lot of cars come with a factory fitted immobiliser.
-If you were interested in getting an immobilizer fitted wed recommend a Thatcham approved immobilizer.
+An immobiliser is another good car security device that stops the car from being started unless the correct key or fob is present.
+A lot of cars come with a factory-fitted immobiliser.
+If you were interested in getting an immobilizer fitted, we recommend a Thatcham-approved immobilizer.

-Finally if you already have a car alarm and an immobiliser but would like added security then a tracker would be the next step.
+Finally, if you already have a car alarm and an immobiliser but would like added security then a tracker would be the next step.
 Using GPS systems you will be able to establish the exact position of your car wherever you are.
-If your car starts to move without the key being present then the tracking company will contact you to ensure you are aware of the cars movements.
+If your car starts to move without the key being present then the trucking company will contact you to ensure you are aware of the movements of the car.